viklund/courses/rnaseq/labs/GSA_tutorial.md

+# Gene-set analysis

 ### Introduction and data

+The follwing packages are used in this tutorial: DESeq2, biomaRt, piano, snow, snowfall.
+In case you haven't installed them yet it could be convenient to do so before starting.

 We will perform gene-set analysis on the output from the tutorial on Differential expression analysis of RNA-seq data using DESeq.
 A quick recap of the essential code for the differential expression analysis is included below, in case you did not save the output from that analysis: